semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### Full Example

 Now, let's say that we'd like to created the *"game_of_throne"* index.
 By convention, **all indices should be written in the singular form**.
+Also, you should always take care of your indices' names to be semantic.

 {% highlight sh %}
 $> curl -XPUT "http://localhost:9200/game_of_throne?pretty"